The maximum marginal rate for natural persons remains at 45% and is reached when taxable income exceeds R1 577 300 (previously R1,5 million).

 The rate of normal tax remains at 28%.

-The final withholding dividend tax has been increased to a flat rate of 20% on shareholders (previously 15%).
+The final withholding dividend tax remains at a flat rate of 20%.

 Tax Exempt bodies (e.g. Retirement Funds) will suffer no withholding tax upon production of a tax exemption certificate.

-The flat rate increase to 45% (previously 41%), although distributions in the same tax year are taxed instead in the beneficiaries hands.
+The flat rate remains at 45%, although distributions in the same tax year are taxed instead in the beneficiaries hands.

 - INDIVIDUAL TAX THRESHOLDS